marcosrjjunior/hono-boilerplate/README.md

 I've been using this case structure for some time and enjoying but still improving/learning as I go.

-I usually try to find the middle term on structural side in terms of complexity for various reasons.
+I usually try to find the middle term on structural side for various reasons.

 Just a personal recommendation, try not get too attached to one framework or another.
 I believe you can get way more value spending time structuring your code, learning about patterns in a way that can benefit your team, projects, clients.